LLNJ Code of Conduct

 • We agree to utilize active listening and make it our goal to listen to understand.”

-In an effort to create an environment based on mutual respect and free of harassment, some behaviors are specifically prohibited.
+In an effort to create an environment based on mutual respect and that is free of harassment, some behaviors are specifically prohibited.
 These include, but are not limited to:

 • Stalking (physically or virtually)

-• Harassment, including jokes or comments that target a person’s race, color, religion, gender (including pregnancy), gender expression, sexual orientation, national origin, age, veteran status or disability.
+• Harassment in any form, including jokes or comments that target a person’s race, color, religion, gender (including pregnancy and breastfeeding), sex, gender identity or expression, affectional or sexual orientation, national origin, ancestry, age, marital status, civil union status, domestic partnership status veteran status, genetic information, or disability.
 This includes questioning a person’s right to use the bathroom or other facilities based on these categories.

 • Unwelcome attention or contact.
 This includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.